 Worries over amount and type of food consumed emerge in many studies and draws attention to other moral dimensions of food.
 Food is often classified into categories of 'good' and 'bad', and considerable fear or guilt is often associated with the consumption of 'bad' food.
-Gustafsson and Sidenwall's (2002) study of older women in Sweden identified how the participants conceptualised issues around food and health in a context where eating habits are increasingly seen as a moral issue and where there are 'good' and 'bad' foods and consumption patterns.
+Gustafsson and Sidenwall's26 study of older women in Sweden identified how the participants conceptualised issues around food and health in a context where eating habits are increasingly seen as a moral issue and where there are 'good' and 'bad' foods and consumption patterns.
 The women, aged between 65 and 88 years, reported that health messages impacted on the way they thought about food.
 Fear of fatness and gaining weight was prominent as was concerns with losing weight.
 Even the oldest participant, aged 88, reported feeling guilty about using whole milk and butter in her diet because "one ought to lose weight".
-For many of the women, the health messages were exaggerated and they chose to continue using full fat foods such as butter and cream, their philosophy being that "if you feel healthy, you are eating well".
+For many of the women, the health messages had led to fear and frustration.
+Some respondents believed, however, that the health messages were exaggerated and they chose to continue using full fat foods such as butter and cream, their philosophy being that "if you feel healthy, you are eating well".

 The ways in which women approach their role in relation to food preparation and consumption may be mediated by age.
-In a study of the experiences and perceptions of people living in food deserts, Whelan and colleagues (Whelan et al. 2002) found differences in how women perceive their economic access to food was based on where in the life cycle the respondents were.
+In a study of the experiences and perceptions of people living in food deserts, Whelan and colleagues29 found differences in how women perceive their economic access to food was based on where in the life cycle the respondents were.
 Women with younger children were primarily concerned with saving money.
 They would buy cheap food and use a variety of different food outlets and shops.
 Women with older school-aged children, while still concerned with cost, were also concerned with quality, healthy eating and convenience.
 They considered that cheaper shops did not provide the quality they wanted.
 The elderly women were primarily concerned with convenience when shopping, such as being able to access all they needed in the same shop, and that the food they bought was easy to cook and eat.

-As mentioned, older people are more likely to have healthier diets than younger people (Rappoport et al. 1993).
-This may be associated with older people keeping the eating and food preparation patterns of their childhood or early life (Gustafsson & Sidenwall 2002) which may have been healthier in terms of the sugar, fat and salt content.
-In general, older people have more positive views about fat than younger people who hold more negative views of people on a high fat diet (Barker et al, 1999).
+As mentioned, older people are more likely to have healthier diets than younger people28.
+This may be associated with older people keeping the eating and food preparation patterns of their childhood or early life26 which may have been healthier in terms of the sugar, fat and salt content.
+In general, older people have more positive views about fat than younger people who hold more negative views of people on a high fat diet25.
 Studies have shown that for older people, perceptions of "healthy eating" is associated with a "proper meal", including meat or fish and vegetables, sometimes with an emphasis on the food being "fresh" and "natural".
-Interestingly, in one study it was found that "healthy eating also involves a pattern of regular eating events, whereas proper meals include a social spirit of community" (Gustafsson & Sidenwall 2002: 165), again reflecting the importance placed on the social nature of eating.
+Interestingly, in one study it was found that "healthy eating also involves a pattern of regular eating events, whereas proper meals include a social spirit of community"26, again reflecting the importance placed on the social nature of eating.